moka-guys/dnanexus_RPKM/README.md

   *  An app (RPKM_bedfile) has been created which can be used to convert the data.bed bed file produced by mokabed into the desired format (RPKM.bed)
 * A project in which to find BAM files
   * BAM files must be found in /output/
-  * Either deduplicated or 'pre-processed' BAM files can be used (the app downloads the preprocessed bam file)
+  * This version of the app downloads BAM files before they preprocessing has been performed (not the refined.bams)
+  * A comma seperated string of Pan number(s) describing which BAM files should be downloaded.
-* The variant calling bed file Pan number
+  * The BAMfiles will be named using the variant caling pan number.
-  * The RPKM bed file will have a different panel number (for +/-50bp) therefore the panel number which corresponds to the +/-10bp panel is required to download the relevant BAM files.
+  * The RPKM bed file has a different panel number.
+  * The same panel design can be run using multiple pan numbers and analysis benefits from maximising the number of samples in the analysis.
+  * Therefore a comma seperated list of pan numbers can be provided
+  * All BAM and BAI files contaning one of these pan numbers will be downloaded and included in the analysis.

 ## What does this app output?
-Within a folder named conifer_output a folder is created for that Pan number.
+Within a folder named conifer_output a folder is created using the Pannumber of the RPKM bedfile.
 Within this folder the following files are created:
 * A text file for each BAM input
 * summary.txt - A file with a column containing the RPKM value for each sample
 * combined_bed_summary_NGS999A_Pan1000_RPKM.txt  - The summary.txt file merged with the bedfile to give the coordinates for each RPKM value.